LinkedIn Character Limit 2026: Posts, Profiles & More

 How long can a LinkedIn article be?

-LinkedIn articles can be up to approximately 125,000 characters (about 25,000 words), making them suitable for in-depth long-form content, guides, and thought leadership pieces.
+Around 125,000 characters - that's roughly 25,000 words.
+Plenty of room for in-depth content, guides, and thought leadership pieces.

 What is the ideal LinkedIn post length?